-About iTunes Match
+About your iTunes Match subscription

 When you subscribe to or turn on iTunes Match, your device or computer will be associated with your Apple ID.
 Your Apple ID can have up to 10 devices and computers (combined, with a maximum of five computers) associated with it.
 Learn more about associating devices and computers to an Apple ID.

 After you subscribe to iTunes Match, Genius associates information about your iTunes library with your Apple ID.
 You can't disable Genius while using iTunes Match.
-Subscribing to iTunes Match also allows you to listen to music on iTunes Radio ad-free.
-Learn about iTunes Radio availability in your country.

 iTunes Match minimum requirements